-12. Full Bloom Gourmet Vegan Cuisine (South Beach)
+11. Full Bloom Gourmet Vegan Cuisine

-While this small eatery isn’t entirely vegetarian, many of their menu options are, including their unbelievable veggie burger, herbs de provence bowl with goat cheese, vegetarian lasagna, and variety of green sandwiches.
+While this small eatery isn’t entirely vegetarian, many of Smart Bites‘ menu options are, including their unbelievable veggie burger, herbs de provence bowl with goat cheese, vegetarian lasagna, and variety of green sandwiches.
 Smart Bite’s focus is mainly on fresh and healthy gourmet-caliber meals that can be eaten at their open air cafe or from home (they offer a wonderfully convenient meal delivery program).

-15. The Last Carrot (Coconut Grove)
+14. The Last Carrot

 While not entirely vegetarian (they offer tuna sandwiches on the menu), this long-time popular Grove spot features an array of healthy salads, spinach pies, pita sandwiches, smoothies, fresh squeeze juices, and home-made desserts that are good for your health and wallet.
-If you’re a Heat fan, coach Erik Spoelstra has been spotted eating here, so you just might get your tofu pita with a celebrity sighting to boot.
+If you’re a Heat fan, coach Erik Spoelstra has been spotted eating at The Last Carrot, so you just might get your tofu pita with a celebrity sighting to boot.
 P.S. – Don’t forget to ask for both the orange AND green vinaigrettes, which are probably the main reason everyone gets hooked.